jlc/envim/README.md

     endf
     call SetupVAM()

+Optionaly for Scala syntax:

+      let g:vim_addon_manager.plugin_sources['vim-scala-behaghel'] = {'type': 'git', 'url': 'git://github.com/behaghel/vim-scala.git'}

+      let plugins = [
+        ...
+        \ 'vim-scala-behaghel',
+        ...
+        ]

 Start vim.

 vim-addon-manager will ask you to download and install the missing plugins and their dependencies.

+#### Using pathogen

+Due to the fact that I still have to learn pathogen, the completion of this section may wait a little while, except if someone would like to help me to do so.

 ### Git add remote and pull already cloned projects